 He’s never actually been away; he has been producing new music regularly and this 10-track collection of songs is the latest in a long line.

-He has put everything in the pot though, from a touch of reggae in White Dress, a bit of funkiness with Got To Have a Plan, and a general bluesy feeling to the whole thing.
+…a touch of reggae… He has put everything in the pot though.
+From a touch of reggae in White Dress, a bit of funkiness with Got To Have a Plan, and a general bluesy feeling to the whole thing.

 Ray performs most of the music (naturally with banjo, jug and blues harp) with a smattering of keyboards and drums to fill it out and emphasise the beat; and just for fun, he adds – here and there – some sax and electric cello.